News Assassin's Creed Hexe 27 Apr 2026, 18:313 min read

 Timeline

-• September 2022: Assassin's Creed Hexe is revealed during a Ubisoft Forward showcase.
+• September 2022: Assassin's Creed Hexe is first revealed during a Ubisoft Forward showcase.

-• February 2026: Clint Hocking leaves his role as creative director.
+• February 2026: Clint Hocking leaves his role as the game's creative director.

-• April 2026: Benoit Richer leaves the project to found an indie studio.
+• April 2026: Benoit Richer leaves Ubisoft, marking the second major departure from the project this year.

 Game deals